 Now, an all hands operation cannot be handled until everybody in the department is hatted for all the functions in the department, so that's one of the first things you want to do as soon as you've got the guy producing on his own post, start hatting him on other hats in the department, he can now do an all hands operation.
 All hands operations are very bad if you carry them along as the way of life, twenty-four hours a day there are all hands operations, that's nonsense.
 But, peak loads.
-You can even have a peak load within the day, you see, it's an all hands operation to get the mail distributed, something like an all hands HCO operation to get the mail distributed, zeeeum, mails in, invoiced out, in the baskets, boom.
-See?
-But then wouldn't everybody on that mail line have to be in actual fact hatted to handle mail?
+You can even have a peak load within the day, you see, it's an all hands operation to get the mail distributed, something like an all hands HCO operation to get the mail distributed, something like an all hands HCO operation to get the mail line have to be in actual fact hatted to handle mail?
 Otherwise, you get so many mistakes.